raaavioli/DD2358-Software-Engineering-HPC/README.md

 Build system assumes you have an implementation of BLAS installed on your system, which you need to provide information about to cmake.
 #### cmake arguments
 * BLAS_LIB: path to BLAS library implementation file, such as libopenblas.a
-* CBLAS_H: path to directory where cblas.h and its required includes are located
+* CBLAS_H: path to directory where cblas.h and its required includes (i.e openblas_config.h for openblas)

 ### Build
 > mkdir build